 The many and varied accomplishments of the alumni are a measure of the university's success in achieving its goal of career preparation.
 Among the more notable graduates are Frank Layden, former coach and president of the Utah Jazz; Hubie Brown, former coach of the NBA's New York Knicks and Memphis Grizzlies and well-known TV basketball analyst; the late Larry Costello, former professional basketball player and coach of the Milwaukee Bucks; and college All-America and NBA Hall-of-Fame member Calvin Murphy.

 In addition to the students, more than 650 people teach and work on the Niagara campus.
 The number includes about 130 full-time faculty members.
-The university has an annual budget of $48 million, which includes a payroll of $21 million.
-The university's economic impact is estimated at more than $100 million annually.
-Over the last five years, the university has completed renovation and construction projects totaling $35 million.
+The university's economic impact is estimated at more than $200 million annually.
+Since 2000, the university has completed renovation and construction projects totaling more than $100 million.